 No sooner had the words left her mouth then her hands flew to her face.
 She was mortified, although I don’t know whether it was the word itself or the shanty-Irish way she pronounced it—more niggah than the other word—that caused her embarrassment.

 I laughed loudly, managing not to show my shock.
 Ma would have washed my mouth out with soap for using that word.
-It wasn’t polite, and since I was to have to do with those people, there was no reason to ever say it anyway.
+It wasn’t polite, and since I was to have nothing to do with those people, there was no reason to ever say it anyway.
 It did sound funny coming out of that angelic face, looking for forgiveness like it mattered what I thought.
 After all, it was hardly the worst thing ever yelled at a prize fight.
 It might have started a riot in my normal section of the arena, but down among the rich and mostly white, it was just another word in a roiling sea of cussing and shouting.

 Maggie heard it, though, and slammed her purse shut with a braying laugh.
 “Oh honey, you’re cut off.”